Ziggeo/ziggeo-wordpress-plugin/readme.txt

 `.ziggeo_videowall_slide_previous` - to style the < (previous arrow)
 `.ziggeo_videowall_slide_next` - to style > (next arrow)

-You can of course use your own CSS code, and with classes available for each element of the videowall this should be something very simple :)
+You can of course use your own CSS code, and with classes available for each element of the videowall this should be something very simple.

 = Why there are some videos that can not be loaded in VideoWall? =